Passion-Over-Pain/IRUD-Assignment-2/README.md

-# 🏨 Smart Hotel Room Control System – IRUD301 Assignment
+# 🏨 Smart Hotel Room Control System

 Welcome to our **Smart Hotel Room Control System** — a console-based simulation designed for our **IRUD301: Design Patterns** assignment.